betterscientificsoftware/bssw.io/CuratedContent/AiCodingAgentsWhatWorks.md

 At its core, an AI coding agent is defined by its capacity to interact with the real world using tools like code editors, terminals, and browsers.
 The OpenHands agent exemplifies this by handling some simpler software development tasks from start to finish.
-These agents operate in a continuous loop: a large language model (LLM) proposes an action, that action is executed, and the resulting output is fed back to the LLM, which decides on the next action, and so forth until the given termination criteria is satisfied (or some iteration or other limit is reached).
+These agents operate in a continuous loop: a large language model (LLM) proposes an action, that action is executed, the resulting output is fed back to the LLM, the LLM uses that feedback to decided on the next action, and so forth until the termination criteria is satisfied (or some iteration or other limit is reached).

-Some of the basic tools that are used modern AI coding agents include:
+Some of the basic tools that are used by modern AI coding agents include:

 * **Code Editor:** Modern agents efficiently manage code changes using diff-based or find-and-replace methods, avoiding the need to rewrite entire files.